 This is why you get stopped up.
-All that fluid collects in your nasal passages and stop everything up, because your body think that you are being invaded by a harmful bacteria.
+All that fluid collects in your nasal passages and stops everything up, because your body thinks that you are being invaded by a harmful bacteria.

 Dr. Biology: Right.
 So we have this influx of histamines.
 That's why I go to the store and by anti histamines?

 Vaughn: That's true.
 That's exactly what you have to buy.
 And this is why Dristan and all these other things become so important.
 What it does is it tells your system, don't worry about this stuff, it's OK. [laughter]

 Dr. Biology: Right.
 Well, on this show we always ask our guest scientists three questions.
 So let's start off.
 When did you first figure out that you were going to be a scientist?
 What was the spark?